 Sunrise brings only loss of procession, a stilling of conscious reasoning, a slowing of creativity.
 Staggering along throughout the day we long for the sun to set, look towards the dusk with wistful eyes, longing for the darkness to envelop once us once more, to fold us in its soft cloak of imagination.

 Because here in the quiet, in the still of the night, is where the bats of illusion flit freely in the caverns of our minds.
 All that is witnessed, touched, seen, tasted and heard during the day is fired in the cauldron of concept and fantastical prophecy.
 This is the time when mystical worlds are created from a scattering of magical runes and symbols we call letters.

 Twenty Six tiny marks which have the power to enter the mind and take control of whoever is reading, whisking reality away and replacing it with netherworld where all is possible and perception an illusion.

 Yet it takes a mighty wizard of the quill to cast such formidable spells from so few tiny symbols.
 The craft of wordsmithing is often a lonely and long journey through the forests of despair and foreboding.

 Yet when the daylight of publication looms bright, the rewards of satisfaction bring the cost of toiling through those darkest of late nights, the journey of self-doubt and inner loathing, well worth the pain and agony’s suffered.

 The price can be high, but the rewards glorious.

-Thank you for walking with me tonight, Paul.
+Thank you for walking through the forests with me tonight, Paul.